 To be noted is that the Code did not apply to master franchise arrangements between a foreign franchisor and a domestic franchisee.

 The situation of franchising was reviewed by the House of Representatives Standing Committee on Industry, Science and Technology in its examination of business conduct.
-In its report the Committee arrived at the conclusion that self-regulation had not worked and that it was necessary to underpin codes of conductwith legislation.3 This enquiry prompted the Australian Government to adopt a mandatory Franchising Code of Conduct4 and to underpin it by modifications to the Trade Practices Act 1974 (Cth).
-The provisions of the Code, the most significant of which are those that relate to disclosure, are based on the voluntary Code of Practice.5
+In its report the Committee arrived at the conclusion that self-regulation had not worked and that it was necessary to underpin codes of conduct with legislation.
+This enquiry prompted the Australian Government to adopt a mandatory Franchising Code of Conduct and to underpin it by modifications to the Trade Practices Act 1974 (Cth).
+The provisions of the Code, the most significant of which were those that relate to disclosure, were based on the voluntary Code of Practice.

 While the regulations containing Australia's new mandatory Franchising Code of Conduct commenced on 1 July 1998, it was not until 1 October 1998 that the Code became fully operational.
-In doing so, the new Code has imposed comprehensive disclosure requirements, a requirement for the mandatory mediation of franchising disputes and minimum standards for franchise agreements.7 Such minimum standards now require franchisors to:
+The new Code imposed comprehensive disclosure requirements, a requirement for the mandatory mediation of franchising disputes and minimum standards for franchise agreements.
+Such minimum standards required franchisors to:

-provide a copy of a lease to franchisees where they lease premises from the franchisor; 9
+- • provide a copy of a lease to franchisees where they leased premises from the franchisor;

-allow franchisees to associate with each other for lawful purposes;10
+- • allow franchisees to associate with each other for lawful purposes;

-refrain from seeking from a franchisee a general release from liability;11
+- • refrain from seeking from a franchisee a general release from liability;

-organise the preparation and audit of financial statements for a marketing fund;12
+- • organise the preparation and audit of financial statements for a marketing fund;

-to disclose a number of materially relevant facts;13 and
+- • to disclose a number of materially relevant facts; and

-to refrain from unreasonably withholding consent to a transfers of the franchised business.14
+- • to refrain from unreasonably withholding consent to a transfer of the franchised business.

-In addition, the Code requires a franchisor to take certain steps in relation to a termination of the franchise agreement.
-These steps - outlined in clauses 21 - 23 of the Code - impact upon a franchisor's right to terminate a franchise agreement.
-The three scenarios dealt with under these clauses relate to:
+In addition, the Code required a franchisor to take certain steps in relation to a termination of the franchise agreement.
+These steps impacted upon a franchisor's right to terminate a franchise agreement.
+The three scenarios dealt with under these clauses related to:

 (i) termination where there is a breach by the franchisee;